theupdateframework/theupdateframework.github.io/faq.md

   experts in academia, and published to security conferences like USENIX ATC, NSDI, and CCS.

-**3. Can TUF be used with weaker hardware, such as medical devices?**
+**3. Can TUF be used with weaker hardware?**
-  Yes.
+  At a minimum, the client must be able to verify hashes and signatures on metadata.
 [Uptane](https://uptane.github.io/), a variant of TUF, is designed to work with the Electronic Control Units found in automobiles.

 **4. Can you combine Timestamp and Snapshot?**
-  There are a few reasons why the timestamp.json and snapshot.json files are not combined.
+  There are a few reasons why the timestamp.json and snapshot.json files are not combined:

   * The timestamp.json file is downloaded very frequently and so should be kept as small as possible, especially considering that the snapshot.json file